Gen. Joseph MARTIN

 |Sarah LUCAS d.
 1782|

 |Susanna GRAVES b. a 1758, d.
 9 Mar 1837|

 - [S145] Pedigo, Virginia G. and Pedigo, Lewis Gravely.
-History of Patrick and Henry Counties, Virginia - Genealogical Publishing Co., 1933 available on ancestry.com, Personal Collection - printed book.
+History of Patrick and Henry Counties, Virginia - Genealogical Publishing Co., 1933 available on ancestry.com - CAUTION - this book was written in 1933 and has many errors regarding the Hairston family., Personal Collection - printed book.

 - [S146] Woods, Edgar.
 Albemarle County in Virginia: Giving Some Account of What It Was by Nature, of What It Was Made by Man, and of Some of the Men Who Made It.
 Charlottesville, Va.: Michie Co., printers, 1901.
 Print. https://hdl.handle.net/2027/hvd.32044019921394, Personal Collection - printed book.

 - [S3327] Horton, Lucy Henderson.
 Family History, Press of the News, Franklin, Tenn.
 1922. https://hdl.handle.net/2027/wu.89066169020, Hathi Trust Digital Library.